Unemployment Rates Down in All Metro Areas, Jobs Up in Most Areas in June

 |

-The June 2022 unemployment rate was 4.5 percent.
-This was a decrease of -1.8 percentage points from the June 2021 rate of 6.3 percent.
-Total nonfarm employment in June 2022 increased by +1,800 compared to last June.
+The June 2022 unemployment rate for the Illinois Section of the St. Louis Metropolitan Statistical Area was 4.2 percent.
+The over-the-year rate decreased -1.5 percentage points from the June 2021 rate of 5.7 percent.
+The data is not seasonally adjusted.

 Note: Monthly 2021 unemployment rates and total nonfarm jobs for Illinois metro areas were revised in February and March 2022, as required by the U.S. BLS.
 Comments and tables distributed for prior metro area news releases should be discarded as any records or historical analysis previously cited may no longer be valid.